Jessie L. Weston on Parsifal : continued

 Extracts from Weston's Legends of the Wagner Drama

 original form of the story; the substitution of a sharp and sudden test of his hero's purity and steadfastness, for the long period of trial and slow development

 which the poem assigns to him.
-There is no doubt that, dramatically, the story gains much by the change, but as regards the character of the hero
+There is no doubt that, dramatically, the story gains much by the change, but as regards the character of the hero himself the

 bishop -- a curious transformation!

 ut nowhere does Klingsor appear as of so really evil character as he does in the

 drama.
 Immoral as he is, and to a certain degree revengeful, as his dealings in magic are by Wolfram, as by Wagner, ascribed to his